withastro/astro.build/src/content/integrations/@forastroflow.md

 ---
 name: "@forastro/flow"
 title: "@forastro/flow"
-description: "This package is a package that allows you to use flow components inside of Astro.\r Flow components are components that emulate control flow in the form of components.\r These components are typed well."
+description: "This package is a package that allows you to use flow components inside of Astro.\rFlow components are components that emulate control flow in the form of components.\rThese components are typed well."
 categories:
   - "css+ui"
 npmUrl: "https://www.npmjs.com/package/@forastro/flow"